 So if you look at the different applications, traditional predictive AI can read a restaurant review and can tell you the sentiment of it, generative AI on the other hand can write the review for you.
 Predictive AI can tell you if the image supplied is that of a cat or a dog, whereas generative AI can create a completely new image of a cat or dog for you.

 It is this ability to provide cognitive thought to a question and to generate and discriminate (General Adversarial Network) multiple different answers in the learning process that opens up so much potential for generative AI.
-Generative AI can take examples from all the great renaissance artists and create a picture based on that style.
+Generative AI can take examples from all the great Renaissance artists and create a picture based on that style.
 Generative AI can take an office memo for an upcoming company picnic and rewrite it in the style of a swashbuckling pirate.
-Or more importantly, generative AI can take samples of data across large volumes of medical trials and create synthetic data for research and development purposes, proposing new alternatives to solving medical problems.
+More importantly, generative AI can take samples of data across large volumes of medical trials and create synthetic data for research and development purposes, proposing new alternatives to solving medical problems.

-What generative AI brings to the table is the ability to simulate, test, and validate ideas and concepts too rapidly generate new content.
+What generative AI brings to the table is the ability to simulate, test, and validate ideas and concepts to rapidly generate new content.
 With generative AI we are seeing the beginnings of the amazing science fiction we have grown up with on shows like Star Trek where an engineer could run 100s of simulations to test new ideas before ever putting somebody else in harm's way.

-How does generative AI work?
+How does Generative AI Work?

 But how does all of this work, how does a generative AI model recognize patterns, analyze those patterns and ultimately generate new content based on those patterns?